 TRR: Brendan, you know I am a fan of guitar players, and I certainly have my favorites.
 I must say, watching you play live was something to witness.
 You are a beast on that thing!
-It was as if you became possessed.
+It was as if you were possessed.

 Brendan: Yeah, I feel possessed quite often.
 On stage I can express it and to show it.
 In everyday life I must hide that element of myself.
-Too much intensity can lead to trouble, but in the right context, like a live concert, perfect time to show case it!
-Haha
+Too much intensity can lead to trouble, but in the right context, like a live concert, perfect time to showcase it!
+Ha ha

 TRR: It’s absolutely incredible to see.

 TRR: Well, you certainly grabbed everyone’s attention, because there wasn’t a phone lit.
 All eyes were on you guys.
-Gina, I never saw you perform before the release party.
-At one point in the beginning of the show, I hear one of the members at the “Rockstar table” say there she is, there’s Crazy Alice.
+Gina, I never saw you perform before the Release Party.
+At one point, in the beginning of the show, I hear one of the members at the “Rockstar table” say "There she is, there’s crazy Alice."
 I looked up and your entire body / face changed.
 Do you think that the Crazy Alice persona takes over when you perform on stage?

 Gina: Oh yeah.
 That is the monster that is underneath all the time.
 It’s just that when she is there on stage, that is when she is able to come out.
-It’s not like she can come out and about scaring all the neighbors!
+It’s not like she can come out and scare all the neighbors!
 She is always there with me, but on stage….
 That’s her home.
-All of our lyrics are born from life experiences… and they are deep.
+All of our lyrics are born from life experience, and they are deep.
 It’s a primal exchange of emotion.
 That is when I get “That face” ….
 Crazy Alice.

 TRR: That brings us to you Brendan.
-With the performance I saw, I must ask, Are you an alien?
+With the performance I saw, I must ask, are you an alien?

 Brendan: That’s the rumor.

-Brendan: We will be recording an EP in the next few months and then pre-production for our next Alice Loves Alien album in the fall.
+Brendan: We will be recording an EP in the next few months and then pre-production for our next Alice Loves Alien album in the Fall.
 We’ll be booking shows this summer.